Prince Philip, Duke of Edinburgh: Titles, styles, honours, and arms

 Philip held many titles throughout his life.
-Originally holding the title and style of a prince of Greece and Denmark, Philip abandoned these royal titles before he married and was thereafter created a British duke, among other noble titles.
-Elizabeth formally issued letters patent in 1957 making him a British prince.
+Originally a prince of Greece and Denmark, he abandoned these titles before his marriage and was thereafter created a British duke, among other noble titles.
+In 1957, Elizabeth formally issued letters patent making him a British prince.

 Honours and honorary military appointments

-Philip was awarded medals from Britain, France, and Greece for his service during the Second World War, as well as ones commemorating the coronations of George VI and Elizabeth II and the silver, gold and diamond jubilees of Elizabeth.
+Philip received medals from Britain, France, and Greece for his service during the Second World War, as well as medals commemorating the coronations of George VI and Elizabeth II, and the silver, gold, and diamond jubilees of Elizabeth.
 George VI appointed him to the Order of the Garter on the eve of his wedding on 19 November 1947.
-Since then, Philip received 17 appointments and decorations in the Commonwealth and 48 from foreign states.
-The inhabitants of some villages on the island of Tanna, Vanuatu, worship Philip as a god-like spiritual figure; the islanders possess portraits of him and hold feasts on his birthday.
+Thereafter, Philip received 17 appointments and decorations within Commonwealth and 48 from foreign states.
+The inhabitants of several villages on the island of Tanna, Vanuatu, worship Philip as a god-like spiritual figure; they keep portraits of him and hold feasts on his birthday.